Explore the stunning forrests and valleys of Serpentine Jarrahdale.

 Travel south-east along Pinjarra Williams Road towards the charming country town of Dwellingup.
 A popular stop for biking and hiking enthusiasts and one of the destinations along the famous Bibbulmun Track and Munda Biddi Bike Trail.

 Also here you will find the fascinating Forest Heritage Centre - this is a unique nature-based attraction, combining a commercial fine wood gallery, a working school of wood, forest accommodation, an interpretive display area and a series of walk trails through the tree tops.
 Don't miss a trip on the Hotham Valley Tourist Railway running every weekend throughout the year - it's a magical way to see the tall timbers of the ancient forests.

 Although the Peel Region has been settled since the early 1830s, large tracts of land remainuntouched giving your drive an air of peace and tranquillity.
 Return to Perth via the Albany Highway.

 Plan your trip to Mandurah and Peel

-Find the top accommodation, attractions, tours and tips on what to do and see in Mandurah and Peel to help plan your trip.
+Find the top accommodation, attractions, tours and things to do in Mandurah and Peel to help plan your trip.